-- Transparency - making sufficient information readily available, with scope of influence and process clearly and publicly stated from the outset of the project, using accessible language.
+- Transparency - making sufficient information readily available, with the scope of influence and process clearly and publicly stated from the outset of the project, using accessible language.

 - Timing and process - presenting a statement of community need, ensuring that the process is iterative to produce better results, and delivered in a timely manner.